 The main result of this section is that broken Gorenstein algebras without flips are licci.
 This supports \Cref{main_conjecture}.
 The key point is a linkage lemma proven by Huneke-Polini-Ulrich~\cite{HPU}, which refines~\cite{Watanabe__A_note}.
 For the next two results, fix a polynomial ring $S = \kk[x,y,z]$.

-\begin{prop}[Huneke, Ulrich, Polini {\cite{HPU}}] Let $I\subseteq S$ and $f \in S$ be such that $I+(f)$ is Gorenstein.
+\begin{prop}[Huneke, Polini, Ulrich {\cite{HPU}}] Let $I\subseteq S$ be a cofinite ideal and $f \in S$ be such that $I+(f)$ is Gorenstein.
 Then, $I$ and $(I:f)$ are in the same (even) linkage class. \end{prop}

-\begin{thm} If $R = S/I$ admits a broken Gorenstein structure without flips, then the ideal $I$ is licci. \end{thm} \begin{proof} By definition, we have an exact sequence of $S$-modules $0\to \cK\to R\to R_0\to 0$ with $R_0$ Gorenstein and $\cK \simeq Rf$ cyclic.
+\begin{thm} If $R = S/I$ is a finite algebra with a broken Gorenstein structure without flips, then the ideal $I$ is licci. \end{thm} \begin{proof} By definition, we have an exact sequence of $S$-modules $0\to \cK\to R\to R_0\to 0$ with $R_0$ Gorenstein and $\cK \simeq Rf$ cyclic.
 The map $S\to R$ sending $1$ to $f$ has kernel $(I:f)$, so $\cK \simeq S/(I:f)$.
-By \Cref{PropSameEvenLinkageClass} the ideal $I$ defining $R$ is evenly linked to the ideal $(I:f)$ defining $\cK$.
-We conclude by induction on the number of breaks in the structure. \end{proof}
+By \Cref{PropSameEvenLinkageClass}, the ideal $I$ defining $R$ is evenly linked to the ideal $(I:f)$ defining $\cK$.
+Proceeding by induction on the number of steps in the structure, $I$ is evenly linked to a Gorenstein ideal in $S$, the latter of which is known to be licci \cite[proof of the Theorem]{Watanabe__A_note}. \end{proof}